This post may contain affiliate links.

 A well-planned fall vegetable garden can keep your season going well into the cooler months.
 Depending on your location and the tools you use, your garden could last right up through December!

 The key to a successful fall garden is good planning.
-You need to know what to plant at what time, and create open spaces for those veggies to be planted.
+You need to know what to plant at what time and create open spaces for those veggies.
 We do this through succession planting.
-We plant crops that we know will be cleared out by mid-summer in specific section.
-We can then re-plant those sections of our garden later in the summer for fall harvested veggies.
+We plant crops that we know will be cleared out by mid-summer in specific sections.
+We can then re-plant those sections of our garden later in the summer for harvested veggies in the fall.

-HINT: To make your fall garden last even longer, consider building a covered raised garden bed.
-This easy cover can help protect veggies from early light frosts and cold temperatures.
+HINT: To extend the life of your fall garden, consider building a covered raised garden bed.
+This easy cover can protect veggies from early light frosts and cold temperatures.

-Vegetables that you can plant for a fall harvest will have two important characteristics: a shorter growing cycle and short-day tolerance (in other words, they will grow in a shorter number of days, and they will continue to grow as days get shorter).
+Vegetables that you can plant for a fall harvest will have two important characteristics: a shorter growing cycle and short-day tolerance (in other words, they will grow in a shorter number of days and continue to grow as days get shorter).

 Most vegetable seed packets will let you know if they can be planted for a fall harvest, but a few of our favorite veggies for a later garden round include: